China's Lenovo sees spending slowdown in U.S., Europe

-HONG KONG Lenovo Group Ltd (0992.HK), the world's No.2 PC maker, said on Wednesday that it expects a slowdown in corporate spending in the United States and Europe amid deepening global economic uncertainty.
+HONG KONG May 23 Lenovo Group Ltd, the world's No.2 PC maker, said on Wednesday that it expects a slowdown in corporate spending in the United States and Europe amid deepening global economic uncertainty.

 Chairman and Chief Executive Yang Yuanqing was speaking to reporters after the company reported a 59 percent rise in fourth-quarter net profit on strong sales.